gitter-badger/vclgenie/README.md

 * Request Header - Match on an HTTP Request header
 * File Extension - Match on the file extension of the request

 The below table outlines what is required in the JSON.
 The "key" field is the value of the condition in the JSON, and there is an X in the conditions that require either name, value or both.
-The matcher column outlines which matchers are supported.

 | Condition     | key         | name   | value    |
 |---------------|-------------|:------:|:--------:|